Kingston Fossil Plant: History

 Construction of the Kingston Fossil Plant began on April 30, 1951.
 It was the largest coal-fired power plant in the world when completed in 1955.
 It was built primarily to provide electricity for the nearby Oak Ridge National Laboratory.
 A dedication ceremony for the plant took place on November 17, 1955.

 The plant has nine generating units: Units 1–4, rated at 175 MW each (launched into service in 1954), and Units 5–9, rated at 200 MW each (launched in 1955).
 Combined, the plant has a total capacity of 1,700 MWe (1,398 MWe net).
 It produces about ten billion kilowatt hours of electricity from some five million tons of coal each year.
 All nine generating units are equipped with selective catalytic reduction (SCR) systems to reduce nitrogen oxide emissions that contribute to the formation of ozone.
 In 1976, its original nine stacks were taken out of service (though left standing) and replaced by a pair of 1,000-foot (304.8 meter) tall chimneys, one for Units 1–5 and one for Units 6–9.
 These stacks were replaced with a single stack connected to scrubbers which were installed in 2007.

 The plant is a popular site for birdwatchers, as many waterfowl come to the settling and treatment ponds nearby.

+After decommissioning many other of its coal plants, TVA plans to operate Kingston for many more years.